 - the plant was in operation as of December 31.

 The UCT is imposed at a rate of $4.00 per kW of plant capacity.
 Plant capacity is the aggregate AC nameplate capacity of all inverters used to convert the plant’s output to AC power.
 The Department uses the rated nameplate capacity stated on the plant’s Certificate of Public Good (CPG) to determine plant capacity unless the taxpayer can demonstrate that another method is more accurate.
-Owners are required to pay the tax to the Department no later than April 18 of each year.
+Owners are required to pay the tax to the Department by the April filing deadline..
 The tax paid on or before the April filing due date is for the prior calendar year.

 Implications for Property Tax